Televisions 101: What is 4K HDTV

-4K, or 4K ultra high definition (UHD), references the approximate horizontal resolution of 4,000 pixels on a screen.
+4K, or 4K ultra high definition (UHD), refers to the approximate horizontal resolution of 4,000 pixels on a screen.
 Although it's commonly referred to as 4K, the exact resolution is 3,840 x 2,160 pixels.
-This means a 4K television screen packs twice the pixels of a traditional 1080p into the same size screen.
-When you're looking at buying a new TV set you might see the resolution listed as 4K, Ultra HD or simply UHD, but they all mean the same thing.
+This means a 4K television screen packs twice the pixels of a traditional 1080p into the same size.
+Televisions listed as 4K, Ultra HD or UHD all mean the same thing.
 As UHD screens can obtain faster refresh rates, they'll be able to give the viewer sharper and crisper images.

 Benefits of a 4K/UHD TV